 Update Ubuntu Before Installing Audacity

-Refresh package metadata first so every install method starts from current repository information.
+Refresh package metadata first so every install method starts from fresh repository information.

 sudo apt update && sudo apt upgrade